Christian democracy: Overview of political viewpoints

 As a generalization, it can be said that Christian democratic parties in Europe tend to be moderately conservative and, in several cases, form the main conservative party in their respective countries (e.g., in Germany, Spain, Belgium, and Switzerland), such as the Christian Democratic People's Party of Switzerland, the Christian Social Party, the Evangelical People's Party of Switzerland and the Federal Democratic Union of Switzerland.
-By contrast, Christian democratic parties in Latin America tend to be left-leaning and, to some degree, influenced by liberation theology.
+By contrast, Christian democratic parties in Latin America tend to vary in their position on the political spectrum depending on the country they are in, being either more left-leaning, as in the case of the Christian Democratic Party in Chile, or more right-leaning, as in the case of the National Action Party in Mexico.
 Geoffrey K. Roberts and Patricia Hogwood have noted that "Christian democracy has incorporated many of the views held by liberals, conservatives and socialists within a wider framework of moral and Christian principles."

 Christian democrats are usually socially conservative and generally have a relatively skeptical stance towards abortion and same-sex marriage, although some Christian democratic parties have accepted the limited legalization of both.
 They advocate for a consistent life ethic concerning their opposition to capital punishment and assisted suicide.
-Christian Democrats have also supported the prohibition of drugs.
-Christian democratic parties are often likely to assert their country's Christian heritage and explicitly affirm Christian ethics rather than adopting a more liberal or secular stance; at the same time, Christian Democratic parties enshrine confessional liberty.
-Christian Democracy fosters an "ecumenical unity achieved on the religious level against the atheism of the government in the Communist countries."
+Christian democrats have also supported the prohibition of drugs.
+Christian democratic parties are often likely to assert their country's Christian heritage and explicitly affirm Christian ethics rather than adopting a more liberal or secular stance; at the same time, Christian democratic parties enshrine confessional liberty.
+Christian democracy fosters an "ecumenical unity achieved on the religious level against the atheism of the government in the Communist countries."